yevgenis-shapiro/virtapp/README.md

-Hi there 👋👋👋
+Hi there 👋👋👋 It's a public portfolio that provide my experience and expertise with hybrid and cloud native technology.

 Cloud Native Architecture 🔹 Microservices and...
-Containers
+Containers 🔹 Innovation

 However, I'm also intensively exploring such topics like (among other things):
 🔹 Big Data.
 AI